awsdocs/amazon-detective-user-guide/doc_source/entity-profiles.md

 ## Scope time for an entity profile<a name="entity-profile-scope-time"></a>

-The scope time used for the entity profile is based on whether the scope time is currently locked\.
-+ If the scope time is locked, the profile uses that locked scope time\.
-+ If the scope time is not locked, the profile scope time is the previous 24 hours\.
+When you navigate directly to an entity profile without providing the scope time, the scope time is set to the previous 24 hours\.

+When you navigate to an entity profile from another profile, the currently selected scope time remains in place\.

 All times are displayed in UTC\.

-For information on setting and locking the scope time, see [Managing the scope time used on finding and entity profiles](scope-time-managing.md)\.
+For information on setting the scope time, see [Managing the scope time used on finding and entity profiles](scope-time-managing.md)\.

 ## Entity identifier and type<a name="entity-identifier-type"></a>